cjreinhardt/Hugo-PaperMod-NetlifyCMS-Starter/README.md

 git push origin main
 ```

+13. Going forward, you can access NetlifyCMS from /admin.
+You may need to do additional Netlify Identitiy setup for CMS login to work.
+Read more about this [here](https://www.netlifycms.org/docs/add-to-your-site/#authentication).

 ## More Info on Hugo Papermod

 Visit the Hugo Papermod Github repo => [hugo-Papermod at Github](https://github.com/adityatelange/hugo-PaperMod)